jcusnxj/myEleventy/src/en/note/eleventy/eleventy-i18n-plugin.md

   }
 };
 ```
 The file contains text translations for each language.
-An example of localizing partials is in step 5, [Blog Post Layout](/en/note/eleventy/blog-post-layout).
+An example of localizing partials is in [Blog Post Layout](/en/note/eleventy/blog-post-layout) (step 5).

 ## 8. Sources
 - [Official documentation](https://www.11ty.dev/docs/plugins/i18n/)